 For less sensitive information, such as testing data, use a .npmignore or .gitignore file to prevent publishing to the registry.
 For more information, see this article.

 By default, scoped packages are published with private visibility.
-To publish a scoped package with public visibility, use
+To publish a scoped package with public visibility, use npm publish --access public.

 npm publish --access public

 To see your public package page, visit https://npmjs.com/package/*package-name, replacing package-name* with the name of your package.
 Public packages will say public below the package name on the npm website.